Migrating JIRA to Another Server

 1. Before You Start

-- Your license support period is still valid.
+- Check your license - Verify that your license support period is still valid.

-- Some anti-virus or other Internet security tools may interfere with the JIRA upgrade process and prevent the process from completing successfully.
-If you experience or anticipate experiencing such an issue with your anti-virus/Internet security tool, disable this tool first before proceeding with the JIRA upgrade.
+Some anti-virus or other Internet security tools may interfere with the migration and prevent the process from completing successfully.
+If you experience or anticipate experiencing such an issue with your anti-virus/Internet security tool, disable this tool first before proceeding with the JIRA migration.

 2. Backing Up

-In subsequent steps, you will be required to export JIRA's database from your existing JIRA installation (via an XML backup) and later restore this backup into a new JIRA installation.
-To ensure that data consistency in your XML backup is maintained, you must prevent users from updating your existing JIRA data by temporarily restricting access to JIRA.
+During the upgrade process, you'll export JIRA's database from your existing JIRA installation (via an XML backup) and then restore this backup into a new JIRA installation.
+To ensure that the data in the XML backup is consistent with the latest data in the system, you must temporarily restrict access to JIRA so users can't update the data.
 Refer to the Preventing users from accessing JIRA during backups page for more information.
-(To access this page in the documentation for another version of JIRA, click the documentation link for your version of JIRA at the top of the left Table of Contents column and use the search box below to find this page.)

 Be aware!
 Inconsistent XML backups cannot be restored!

 Perform an XML backup of your existing JIRA installation's external database.
 For large JIRA installations, this process may require several hours to complete.